What Makes the Short Inca Trail Trek So Special?

 Can you buy snacks on the Short Inca Trail?

-Following the 104 trains, there is a small snack stand as you join the start of the Short Inca Trails network; within the local store, they sell bottled water, chips, chocolates, wooden sticks, plastic rain ponchos, and other items.
+After the 104 trains, there is a small snack stand at the start of the Short Inca Trails network; at the local store, they sell bottled water, chips, chocolates, wooden sticks, plastic rain ponchos, and other items.

 Up to the Machu Picchu exit gate, this is the only location along the entire Short Inca Trail where food is sold, at kilometer 104.
-Before boarding the bus service to Aguas Calientes in Machu Picchu, snacks with coffee, Coca-Cola, and ice water are sold.
+Before boarding the bus to Aguas Calientes in Machu Picchu, snacks, coffee, Coca-Cola, and ice water are sold.

 Is there drinking water on the Short Inca Trail?

-At the beginning of the Short Inca Trail, there is a stream that provides water from the Andes of Peru.
+At the beginning of the Short Inca Trail, a stream flows from the Andes of Peru.
 It is recommended that you bring water tablets, filters, or electronic devices to purify the water.

 Hikers can reach the Wiñaywayna waterfalls and ruins for more water.
 You should bring at least 2 liters of water, but the usual amount is 3 liters to cover the entire route of the Short Inca Trail.

-It is essential to bring your aluminum bottles to recycle plastic bottles; plastic bottles are prohibited on the Short Inca Trails and the Machu Picchu network!
+It is essential to bring your aluminum bottles for recycling; plastic bottles are prohibited on the Short Inca Trails and the Machu Picchu network!

 Will I have altitude sickness on the Short Inca Trail?